NBot/NBot/README.md

 NBot is a "port" of git hub's Hubot but targeted at the .NET platform.
 It acts as a messaging framework for you to add on to.
 Currently there is an implementation for Campfire and a base set of plugins for you to enjoy.

 ## What can I add to NBot?
-1. You can add plugins that respond to messages sent from a message publisher like Campfire.
+1. You can add Message Handlers that respond to messages sent from an Adapter like Campfire.
-2. You can create new message publishers.
+2. You can create new Adapters.
-3. You can create content filters.
+3. You can create Message Filters.
 4. Add features to the core application.

 ## Getting Started